What is Piperine?

 Piprine is derived from peppercorns from the Piper nigrum, a plant that flowers peppercorns.
 The unripe peppercorns are dried and cooked to make black pepper.
 Piperine is the primary bioactive component in black pepper.

-By inhibiting the detoxifying enzymes, the bioavailability of compounds already in the system is increased.
+By regulating the detoxifying enzymes, the bioavailability of compounds already in the system is increased.
 Piperine may slow intestinal transit rate which can increase overall absorption.
 This may prolong the time compounds are exposed to potential uptake.
 Piperine also prevents Monoamine oxidase from removing neurotransmitters from the brain, leaving these neurotransmitters open to stimulate brain cells.

 Piperine is naturally found in the Piper Nigrum plant which produces white and black pepper.
 Black pepper carries the bioactive compound known as piperine, which is also responsible for black pepper’s distinct taste.
 Piperine is sometimes referred to as pepperine or black pepper extract.